initMoin/portfolio/README.md

 ## Tracking

 - Development tracked in Notion (boards by App and Status; Priority view; QA queue).
 - Each app includes a `README.md` with features, migration/demo notes, and a demo script.
-- Add short demo GIFs (20–30s) as apps are finished.

 ## Status